ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

 Notice that the center of the mill race bridge is even closer to the dwelling in this scenario, falling on a line perpendicular to the road that is almost in line with the edge of the rear addition.

 Overlaying only the 1869, 1883, and Tract III pseudo-surveys further suggests that Tract III may have been an attempt to account for the differences between the 1869 and 1883 Mills' Home descriptions.
-This may help explain why Rice thought the highway monument was a property marker despite the fact that it did not fall on a straight line with the iron pipes that were already present–which were apparently based on the 1883 description–and it may explain why Charles Vorhis felt entitled to add the footnote to the deed with Frank Proto (499/981): to reconcile the 1869 and 1883 Mills' Home deed descriptions and re-establish the presumed 1869 boundary line, after more than a century.
+This may help explain why Rice thought the highway monument was a property marker despite the fact that it did not fall on a straight line with the iron pipes that were already present–which were apparently based on the 1883 description–and it may explain the addition of the above footnote to the deed with Frank Proto (499/981): to reconcile the 1869 and 1883 Mills' Home deed descriptions and re-establish the presumed 1869 boundary line, after more than a century.
 If true, then the Dresser survey, which corroborates Miller and Schlieder, may not provide much new information, as it is only a slightly more accurate corroboration of their surveys.

 {{% fig "brookton/maps/surveys/1869-1883-t3" "800" /%}}

 Evidence of the mill pond and the mill race can still be seen in the landscape as I write this.
 A clear example can be found in the disturbed area of fencing along the eastern side of Todi's property in 2023, the property shown with the name Gardner Perry in the 1912 highway survey.
 In the following photographs, you can see the top of the fence dips in an area where wooden poles are reinforcing it.

-{{% fig "today/adams-photos/mill-race/2023-05-06_15.14.30" "800" /%}}
+{{% fig "adams-photos/mill-race/2023-05-06_15.14.30" "800" /%}}
-{{% fig "today/adams-photos/mill-race/2023-05-06_15.14.50" "800" /%}}
+{{% fig "adams-photos/mill-race/2023-05-06_15.14.50" "800" /%}}
-{{% fig "today/adams-photos/mill-race/2023-05-06_15.14.55" "800" /%}}
+{{% fig "adams-photos/mill-race/2023-05-06_15.14.55" "800" /%}}
-{{% fig "today/adams-photos/mill-race/closer" "800" /%}}
+{{% fig "adams-photos/mill-race/closer" "800" /%}}

-And this suggests the possibility that the location of the mill race bridge, and indeed, the entire length of the mill race could be accurately and unequivocally re-charted by detecting the disturbance of the soil that the construction of the raceway must have created.
+The presence of such physical evidence of the raceway suggests the possibility that the location of the mill race bridge, and indeed, the entire length of the mill race could be accurately and unequivocally re-charted by detecting the disturbance of the soil that the construction of the raceway must have created.
 As I write this, based on the description attributed to Carl English, the mill race still exists, hidden underground, filled with stone instead of water.

+The following survey from 1951 depicts the final feet of the "former mill tailrace" before rejoining Six Mile Creek.

+{{% fig "brookton/maps/surveys/BF000660-001" "800" /%}}

 ## 1869 and 1883 as Magnetic Bearings